scottleedavis/mattermost-remind/README.md

 ### bugs & issues

 * Want to see a feature or report a bug?
-Head to the [issues tab](https://github.com/scottleedavis/mattermost-remind/issues).
+Head to [issues](https://github.com/scottleedavis/mattermost-remind/issues).

 ### todos